Bill Elliott: The 1985 Season: Winning the Winston Million

-The 1985 season was undoubtedly the best season of Bill Elliott's career.
-He scored 11 wins and 11 poles out of 28 races and also won the first ever Winston Million in the Southern 500 at Darlington.
+The 1985 season was the best season of Elliott's career.
+He scored 11 wins and 11 poles out of 28 races and also went on to win the first ever Winston Million in the Southern 500 at Darlington.
 This would give him the nicknames "Million Dollar Bill" and "Awesome Bill From Dawsonville".

 Elliott started the 1985 season first with a dominating victory in the Daytona 500, leading 136 of the 200 laps, starting from the pole position.
 This was the "first leg" of the Winston Million promotion that Elliott captured.
-His 2nd win of the season came three weeks later at his hometrack of Atlanta Motor Speedway, leading 129 of 328 laps.
-He would win again two weeks later, his 3rd of the season, with a win in the spring race at Darlington.
+His second win of the season came three weeks later at his home-track of Atlanta Motor Speedway, leading 129 of 328 laps.
+He would win again two weeks later, his third of the season, with a win in the spring race at Darlington.
 Going into the "second leg" of the Winston Million promotion, which was the Winston 500 at Talladega, Elliott completed one of the greatest and most memorable comebacks in NASCAR history.
-Elliott was leading the race when he had to pit due to a broken oil fitting, which would then put him back about 2 laps.
-He completed one of NASCAR's greatest comebacks by making his way through the field, making up both laps under green flag conditions, and winning the race, his 4th of the season, and capturing the "second leg" of the Winston Million promotion.
+Elliott was leading the race when he had to pit due to a broken oil fitting, which would then put him back about two laps.
+He completed one of NASCAR's greatest comebacks by making his way through the field, making up both laps under green flag conditions without the aide of a caution, and winning the race, his fourth of the season, and capturing the "second leg" of the Winston Million promotion, which also guaranteed Elliott at the very least the $100,000 consolation bonus in the Winston Million promotion.
 The following week, Elliott captured his 5th win of the season at Dover.
 Despite losing power-steering in the car, he led 336 of the 500 laps, and won the race being the only car finishing on the lead lap.
 Going into the "third leg" of the Winston Million promotion, which was the World 600 at Charlotte, Elliott had a chance to capture the million dollar prize.
 Elliott had a strong car, leading 84 of the first 155 laps, but mechanical failures relegated him to an 18th place finish.
 This was the only major of the four, that Elliott would not win in 1985 (a driver needed only to win a "small slam" of the four majors to win the bonus; Elliott, since he retired in 2013, would not finish a Career Grand Slam.
 However, Elliott had won twice at Charlotte Motor Speedway in 1984 and 1987, and had finished runner up in the World 600 twice, in 1982 and 1990).